My sound engineering brethren, I feel your pain.

-Now, with your brand new, uncut mortice key, you should find yourself in possession of the perfect thread adapter removal device.
-It’s rugged enough to resist contortion, has a big extendy handle for extra leverage, and a head deep enough to resolve even the most embarrassing of thread adapter misdemeanours.
+Now, with your brand new, uncut mortice key, you should find yourself in possession of the perfect thread adaptor removal device.
+It’s rugged enough to resist contortion, has a big extendy handle for extra leverage, and a head deep enough to resolve even the most embarrassing of thread adaptor misdemeanours.
 Perfect!

 Fantastic!
 Well, I’m off to work on making blog posts, which could easily be summarised in two sentences, sound less like irritating Radio 4 light comedy shows.